wpwupingwp/divide/README.md

 Use "-m" to set barcode mode, like "8\*1", means barcode with length 5 repeats only 1 times.
 The default is "5\*2", i.e., 5-base barcode repeats twice.

+Note that the forward and reverse barcode may be different sequence, but they *SHOULD FOLLOW THE SAME MODE!*

 ## Strict option

 Use "-s" or "--strict" to use strict version.
 If set, the program will check